jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Often, I include some kind of **checklist** on the top, especially if there are legal matters involved, such as signing a consent form.
 Thus, I can tick off what we already dealt with and immediately see if I forgot something.

+You may wonder about the “User Code” in the example above.
+When I do research, every participant gets a identification code that can be used instead of their name (like “User2”).
+Latest when you publish the research, you do want to retract all names and other identifying information.
+Using such code, you can identify participants without their names.
+This is useful to keep the participant’s privacy, particularly if you share or discuss preliminary results.
+If you need to retain the names you can keep a _separate_ list, so you can convert the codes back.
+An alternative to codes is to ask participants how they want to appear in the (published) research, so they can choose if they want their legal name, another name or a code be used to represent them.

 The cheat sheet is a tool to support you during the interview and help you along when your mind goes blank for a moment.
 It is not for ensuring that you ask all questions in the same